renesas/ra-fsp-examples/example_projects/ek_ra6m3/USBX_hmsc/USBX_hmsc_ek_ra6m3_ep/readme.txt

    2. Operation is not guaranteed for any user input value other than integer, char(i.e. float, special char) through JlinkRTTViewer input.

-7. Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+7. Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows:
    a. e2studio: Not Available
    b.
 Keil: Not Available